Azure/azure-iot-middleware-freertos/README.md

 ## Library Architecture

 Below is a diagram showing the architecture for the middleware.
-All green boxes are taken care of by the middleware while blue boxes are up to the user.
+All green boxes are taken care of by the middleware and are supported by Microsoft, while blue boxes are up to the user.
 Please see the [porting section](#porting) for details on the blue boxes.

 [<img src="./docs/resources/middleware-arch.png" width="75%">](img)